There’s a good bit of irony in the fact that hospital menus aren’t exactly filled with the healthiest fare.

 - Homemade soaked coconut granola (also from the snacks eBook)

-- Jar of homemade yogurt with local raw honey, blueberries
+- Jar of homemade yogurt with local raw honey (use the code Katie15 for 15% off at that site!), blueberries

 - Quinoa cooked with coconut milk to go in the yogurt (pictured below)